ConnorCNg/ConnorCNg/README.md

 ## Hi there 👋
 ![smiley](https://github.com/user-attachments/assets/11f57566-546f-47be-b1c5-671f0f6911ae)

 My Name is Connor, recently I've been self-studying software development.
-I've gained experience in Pythonm, Javascript, HTML, CSS, C, M, SQL.
+I have experience in Python, Javascript, HTML, CSS, C, M, SQL.
 My favorite framework for doing web-development is flask.
+I have experience with data transfer protocol standards such as HL7 FHIR and TCP.

 <!--
 **ConnorCNg/ConnorCNg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.